 Identification: Adult pea aphids are soft-bodied, slow-moving, and range in colour from light to dark green.
-Although less common there is also a red colour morph.
+Although less common there is also a pale pink or red colour morph.
 They are pear shaped, about 4.5 to 5 mm long and about 1.5 mm wide, with long slim legs.
+Pea aphids have long cornicles (a pair of tubes at the end of their abdomen), which are darker at the tips.
 Pea aphid eyes are red and prominent.
 The antennae of the pea aphid show narrow dark bands at the tip of each segment.
 The nymphs are smaller but closely resemble the adults.
 The pea aphid has four nymphal instars.